emsansone/LSB/README.md

 ## Experiments on UAI

 Data can be collected from [link](http://sli.ics.uci.edu/~ihler/uai-data/).
-To run the simulations, follow the same procedure for Ising
+To run the simulations, follow the same procedure for experiments on Ising